Use of Personal Device Volunteer Parameters

 UCLA Health IT encrypted and anti-virus software (i.e. Sophos, etc.) installed personal devices (Airwatch for mobile devices) can be used for the following purposes:

-- Non-Clinical and de-identified (non-PHI) data access and storage.
+- Non-Restricted Non-Clinical and de-identified (non-PHI) data access and storage.

 - Data and information must be removed from device once your assignment officially ends.